Please find below some answers to frequently asked questions. If you have a question not covered below, please don't

 The list of difficulties covered is not exhaustive, so we may have a therapist who can support you.

 However, unfortunately, none of the therapists affiliated with service are able to work with families experiencing disputes about contact arrangements following separation or with people with a diagnosis or symptoms consistent with: psychosis (e.g. hearing voices), bi-polar disorder and clients with severe eating disorders.
 We are also not able to refer people experiencing severe drug and alcohol difficulties.
+Finally, at present unfortunately none of the therapists affiliated with the service carry out ADHD or ASD assessment for adults.
 Please contact your GP to discuss support options for these issues.

 In addition, we are not able to refer clients who are experiencing persistent or intense suicidal ideation, or those with suicidal plans as for such high levels of distress a team approach including psychiatry input within NHS services is advisable for optimal support.
 If you are having thoughts of ending their life, we urge you to contact your GP, out of hours NHS services or The Samaritans: www.samaritans.org

 - Can I Always Continue Working with the Same Therapist?